Frequently Asked Questions

 We are a mixed billing practice, meaning that some people will have their costs covered entirely by Medicare whereas others will incur an out of pocket expense.

-t The Bright Side Clinic, a standard appointment is 15 minutes long.
+At The Bright Side Clinic, a standard appointment is 15 minutes long.
 We are happy to accommodate longer appointments on request.

 Sometimes, things happen that are unforeseeable.
-When we are nearing the end of an appointment and someone mentions a worrying symptom, or is in need of comfort and support, we address that immediately.
+When we are nearing the end of an appointment and someone mentions a worrying symptom, or when is in need of comfort and support, we address that immediately.
 It is unavoidable that when this happens, the next person’s appointment time is impacted.

 To help us to run on time for you, there are some things you can do:

 - Let the receptionist know when you arrive for your appointment